nuodb/nuodb-helm-charts/stable/database/README.md

 | `enableDeploymentConfigs` | Prefer DeploymentConfig over Deployment |`false`|
 | `enableRoutes` | Enable OpenShift routes | `true` |

+Enabling OpenShift will automatically run all Kubernetes objects with elevated `privileges`.

 For example, to enable an OpenShift integration, and enable routes:

 ```yaml